-There were no encroachments identified along Segment 12 of the Project.
+There were no encroachments identified along Segments 13, 14, and 15 of the Project.
 Any vegetation and tree encroachments will be handled according to the procedures outlined in Section 8.0.
 All wetlands encountered in the Facility ROW or adjacent areas should be handled according to the procedures outlined in Section 9.1.

-If any encroachments are identified during the construction phase of the Project the following procedures will be followed:
+If any encroachments are identified during the construction phase of the Project, the following procedures will be followed:

 - 1. Identify the location of the encroachment using necessary deeds, plans, and other property records as needed - 2.
 Determine property rights (fee, easement, other rights, etc.) and identify reservations or usage rights conveyed to others - 3.
-Acquire property rights if applicable - 4.
+Acquire property rights if applicable. - 4.
 Consult with necessary federal, state, and local agencies as needed.

-Encroachments involving safety or emergency situations will be investigated immediately and all necessary safety precautions will be followed.
+Encroachments involving safety or emergency situations will be investigated immediately and all necessary safety precautions (as identified by the Construction Contactor's safety team) will be followed.
+The Safety Inspector will also be alerted of any emergency immediately.